3menu/astrowind/src/pages/terms.md

 By uploading User Content, You represent and warrant that:
 1. You have the lawful right to use, display, and distribute such content.
 2. The content is accurate and does not mislead consumers (e.g., accurate pricing on menus).
 3.  **FAR QR is not responsible** for any content posted by You.
-You bear full legal responsibility for any claims, damages, or lawsuits arising from the content You publish via our QR codes or Digital Menus.
+You bear full legal responsibility for any claims, damages, or lawsuits arising from the content You publish via FAR QR codes or Digital Menus.

 ## Prohibited Uses